Bringing the Land to Life

 At the outset of World War I, President Woodrow Wilson ordered the construction of two nitrate plants that would be powered by a hydroelectric dam at Muscle Shoals, Ala.
 The nitrates would be used to produce munitions for the war effort.

 But nitrates are an important element in the production of fertilizer, too.
 When the war was over, private interests eyed these plants with the idea of converting them to the peacetime manufacture of fertilizer.
 Then Senator George Norris of Nebraska stepped forward to assert that Wilson Dam and the nitrate plants it powered could serve a larger public purpose.

 Norris argued convincingly that the plight of the Tennessee Valley region didn’t have a simple solution.
 Flooding was part of the problem; lack of adequate power was too.
 But the most obvious difficulty was the extremely poor state of the soil.
 In the 1920s and ’30s, much of the region resembled a desert.
 For those of us who grew up in a green, fertile Valley, that state of things is hard to picture.

 When TVA came into being, Muscle Shoals’ nitrate plants were fired up again.
-They would be used to make fertilizer, but not for the mass market.
-They’d show private industry the way by demonstrating to the region, and ultimately the nation, the best methods of producing high-quality fertilizer.
+They would be used to make fertilizer but not for the mass market.
+They’d show the private industry the way by demonstrating to the region, and ultimately the nation, the best methods of producing high-quality fertilizer.

 TVA Director Harcourt Morgan, an old farmer himself, took charge of the project.
 At Nitrate Plant No. 2, two aged electric carbide furnaces were converted to phosphate smelters.
 The operation was dubbed the National Fertilizer Development Center (NFDC).